oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 React is a Javascript library for building user interfaces.

-Redux describes itself as a predictable state container for Javascript applications
+Redux describes itself as a predictable state container for Javascript applications.

 These powerful frameworks provide a lot of functionality that can be used by MELD applications, but also bring a fair degree of added complexity, which in turn presents challenges for sustainability of MELD applications.

 ## 3.2 Approach

-The original intent of this project was to focus on testing the web (HTTP) interfaces between project-specific and generic back-end storage components, using existing work on [SOFA and MELD](https://github.com/oerc-music/nin-remixer-public/blob/master/notes/SOFA-architecture-notes.md) as a starting point.
+The original intent of this sustainability project was to focus on testing the web (HTTP) interfaces between project-specific and generic back-end storage components, using existing work on [SOFA and MELD](https://github.com/oerc-music/nin-remixer-public/blob/master/notes/SOFA-architecture-notes.md) as a starting point.
 But, delving into the software, we found that much of the essential logic to be tested was exposed through API calls within browser applications.
 This required a rethink of the approach, which has led to us facing and dealing with several specific software sustainability issues.

-On closer examination, the MELD functionality in the applications we surveyed for this project, [Lohengrin time machine study](https://github.com/oerc-music/ForbiddenQuestion) and [Delius annotation](https://github.com/oerc-music/delius-annotation), was mainly visible only to internal API calls, so a different testing approach was needed.
+We found that much of the MELD functionality in the applications we surveyed for this project, [Lohengrin time machine study](https://github.com/oerc-music/ForbiddenQuestion) and [Delius annotation](https://github.com/oerc-music/delius-annotation), was visible only to internal API calls, so a different testing approach was needed.

 ### 3.2.1 Initial plan